pytchlang/pytch-tutorials/chase/tutorial.md

 Notice the ``:`` at the end of the line.
 Like classes and script definitions, this loop will have more commands inside it (which will be the stuff to be repeated over and over).
+For now, we'll just make sure the Star is visible, because we know that our program soon will hide the Star when it gets caught, and we want to make sure it's visible at the start of each movement across the stage.

 {{< commit add-infinite-loop >}}